 In XrEyeGazeSampleTimeEXT structure, it’s defined that time is when in time the eye gaze pose is expressed.
 The time in the XrEyeGazeSampleTimeEXT structure can be set to the clamped, predicted or interpolated time.
 The application may inspect the time field to understand when in time the pose is expressed.
 The time field may be in the future if a runtime can predict gaze poses.
 So eye gaze poses can be predicated based on the future time.

-In eye interaction case, eye gaze pose prediction parameters may be monitored or observed via the OP1.
+In eye interaction case, eye gaze pose prediction parameters may be optionally monitored or observed via the OP1.

 In the case that applications needs to render eyes in XR experience and obtain position and orientation of the user’s eyes, such as driving the animation of avatar eyes, the XrEyeTrackerFB handle can be used to represent the resources for eye tracking.
 This handle is used for getting eye gaze using xrGetEyeGazesFB function.
 The xrGetEyeGazesFB function is defined as below: